atxtechbro/tech-skills-gym/AmazonQ.md

 ## Personal Notes

 The key insight seems to be balancing structure with flexibility.
 Too rigid, and the learning feels mechanical.
 Too loose, and it loses focus.
 The ideal prompt creates a framework that guides without constraining.

+The focus on guided practice rather than problem-solving exercises makes this approach more about building muscle memory and familiarity through repetition.
+It's less about figuring things out and more about getting comfortable with new technologies through guided repetition.